Clinical Trial Basics

 What are clinical trial phases?

 Clinical trials take place in phases.
-For a treatment to become standard (widely accepted), it must first go through these phases successfully.
+For a treatment to become standard (widely accepted), it must first successfully pass through a series of phases.
 The early phases make sure the treatment is safe.
 Later phases show if it works better than the standard treatment.
 You do not have to take part in all phases.

 Phase 1